tinganho/balanced-storage/README.md

 }
 ```

 The methods in our class is now balanced.
 This leads us to our second rule.
 A class's methods needs to be balanced.
 A balanced class has two methods of which one of them having an add method and another having a corresponding sub method.
 And when a class is balanced it implicitly infers that the a balance check should be done in an another scope other than in the current class's methods.
-This could be inside an another class's method that uses the class's add method.
+This could be inside an another class's method that uses the current class's add method.

 Now, let use the above class in an another class we call `SuperView`: